Ma-Marcinowski/Identificational-Model/README.md

     * X indicates the model version (otherwise 0);
     * Y indicates the method of preprocessing (otherwise 0);
-    * Z indicates any extra variation of the given X.Y base combination (otherwise omitted).
+    * Z indicates any extra variation of the given X.Y base combination (otherwise 0 or omitted).

 * #### 0.4.
 Keywords: